-This prohibition applies equally to male and female staff, faculty and students, to all other persons on premises subject to university control, and to those engaged to further the interests of the university.
+This prohibition applies equally to male and female staff, faculty, and students.
+Prohibition also applies to all other persons on premises subject to university control, and to those engaged to further the interests of the university.

 Learn more about:

 - What to Do if You Believe You’ve Been Sexually Assaulted